Schulze-lab/Homework-10-structure-prediction/README.md

 # Introduction
 The goal of this assignment is to use different protein structure prediction tools, and to compare their results.
 You will gain practical experience in performing homology modeling, as well as machine-learning based structure prediction.
 At the same time, you can continue to familiarize yourself with ChimeraX.
 # Input data
 You can use any entry in the Protein Data Bank (PDB) as your starting point.
-The entry should be a single protein, not a complex or oligomer.
-You will need: A) The sequence of the protein; B) The .pdb file.
+For the BS tasks, the entry should be a single protein, while for the MS task a complex/oligomer is needed.
 # Tasks and output files
 1)	Introduce a change in the protein sequence.
 The change should be strong enough to result in an altered protein structure.
 So, change at least 10 amino acids that are not at the N- nor C-terminus.
 2)	Perform a homology modeling, e.g. using Swiss-Model, with this new sequence.